joearms/old.blog/_posts/2014-02-07-why-programming-is-difficult.md

-I don't believe in malicious Gods, nor that the laws of physics are different in the left-hand corner of the sofa in my front room where I'm typing this, though there is circumstantion evidence to suggest the contrary.
+I don't believe in malicious Gods, nor that the laws of physics are different in the left-hand corner of the sofa in my front room where I'm typing this, though there is circumstantial evidence to suggest the contrary.

 I could see no reason why my spelling checker should break - Everything